INTERVIEW-BP sees early promise, growing investment in Mexico energy

 "To turn that ship around, you need a substantial number of large projects," Sladen said at BP headquarters in Mexico City.
 "I would encourage Mexico to offer substantial numbers of large projects because that's what it takes."

-BP and others are expanding their presence in Mexico after a 2013 energy overhaul ended Pemex's decades-long monopoly.
+BP and others are growing their presence in Mexico after a 2013 energy overhaul ended Pemex's decades-long monopoly.

 That investment would grow significantly, he added, if the projects are successful.